The easiest way to make a singular noun plural is to add “s.”

 Exception #2: Add “ies” to a noun ending in a consonant plus “y.”

-Exception #3: Some plural nouns are irregular, and unfortunately you just have to memorize them.
+Exception #3: Some plural nouns are irregular, and you have to memorize them.
 Here are some examples:

 Exception #4: Some nouns sound plural, but they are actually singular.